Books on the Rennes-le-Château Mystery

 First a word of explanation: The name Rat Scabies belongs to someone who was an important figure in the Punk Rock world of the 1970's, alongside Sid Vicious and Johnny Rotten.
 Aficionados of Punk will recognise him as the drummer from The Damned.

-Rat is now really an ordinary sort of chap, except that he is something of an expert on the Rennes-le-Château mystery.
-This book gradually unfolds all the important strands of the story as the author joins Rat in his researches.
+Rat is now an ordinary sort of chap, except that he is something of an expert on the Rennes-le-Château mystery.
+This book gradually unfolds all the important strands of the story as the author, Christopher Dawes, joins Rat in his researches.

 Despite the title, this is probably the most sane, informed and objective book on the subject that you are likely to find.